microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2CTempHumidity/CS/README.md

 # Azure IoT Edge on Windows: I2C Sensor Device Access

-This sample will demonstrate how to create a module for Azure IoT Edge on Windows 10 IoT Core which accesses a temperature and humidity sensor connected via the I2C bus.
+This sample demonstrates how to create a module for Azure IoT Edge on Windows 10 IoT Core to communicate with a temperature and humidity sensor connected via the I2C bus.

 ## Note about container base image